wjivan/getting-data-project/codebook.md

 ## Section 4.
 Appropriately label the data set with descriptive activity names.
 Use gsub function for pattern replacement to clean up the data labels.
--lower case variable names
+- lower case variable names
--remove symbols
+- remove symbols
--use understandable language such as ‘time’ instead of ’t’
+- use understandable language such as ‘time’ instead of ’t’

 ## Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 Per the project instructions, we need to produce only a data set with the average of each variable for each activity and subject